-Once again, the Hospital finds itself in a critical leadership role.
-Saint Francis will now serve as San Francisco’s first dedicated COVID-19 treatment hospital.
-The selection means that once medical practitioners at other area hospitals and clinics determine a patient needs to be treated for COVID-19, those patients will be transferred to Saint Francis to receive care.
-The Hospital receives no funding from the City for this service.
+During this tragic ongoing COVID-19 pandemic, the Hospital has continued to play a critical leadership role.
+Saint Francis was designated by Mayor Breed as San Francisco’s first dedicated COVID-19 treatment hospital.
+This selection meant that starting March 25th any patient who needed to be treated for COVID-19, was transferred to Saint Francis to receive care.
+The Hospital stepped up to provide this service, while not receiving additional funding from the City.

-This new initiative includes two recent funds totaling half a million dollars in support of the Hospital and its staff:
+The areas of need included funding two areas funds half a million dollars in support of the Hospital and its staff:

 Triage Center Critical Supplies Fund

-With the active support of our donors, the Foundation will fund up to $250,000 to provide immediate back-up cash for the Hospital’s triage center.
-Saint Francis has converted the Pierotti Pavilion into a temporary emergency center for handling anticipated overflow from the ICU and Emergency Room.
-We want to ensure that the Hospital can access supplies and other materials needed in order to support an influx of patients.
+With the active support of our donors, the Foundation supported a temporary emergency center for handling anticipated overflow from the ICU and Emergency Room.
+This fund ensured that the Hospital could access supplies and other materials needed in order to support an influx of patients.

 Hospital Staff Emergency Relief Fund

-Saint Francis Memorial Hospital relies on the support of generous patients and friends, especially during crisis situations like this.
+Saint Francis Memorial Hospital relies on the support of generous patients and friends, especially during challenging times like this.
 We know this crisis affects us all and we appreciate your strength, courage and dedication to your community during this difficult time.